alvis/presetter/README.md

 #### Config Extension

-To allow a preset to export variants (e.g. add a rule to the eslint config file template), there is a `config` parameter in `.presetterrc` for this purpose.
+To overwrite part of the preset configuration (e.g. add a rule to the eslint config file template), you can specify the new configuration under the `config` parameter in the configuration file (`.presetterrc` or `.presetterrc.json`).

 During installation and life cycle script execution, the content of this parameter will be passed to the configurator function provided by the preset package.